tytydraco/yessleep/out/I_found_an_old_game_console_from_my_childhood_in_my_garage_but_no_one_else_remembers_its_existence.md

 “Did someone drug me or something?”
 Tristan whispered in a hoarse voice.

 “No, it was that goddamned thing in the box, the Virtual God.
 As soon as I turned it on, it sucked us in somehow.”
+This had never happened to me as a kid while playing the Virtual God.
 He looked like he was about to say something in response when the ground started trembling beneath us.
 At first, it was subtle, like the aftershocks of an earthquake, but it quickly accelerated into a cacophony of grinding stones and crashing earth.

 Black fissures opened up in the ground beneath my feet.
 The white sands disappeared down into them as if falling into an eternal hourglass.
 Something in the ground roared, a primal wail that split and distorted like thunder, so loud I could feel my bones tremble with the force of it.
 It reminded me of a lion’s roar, but it sounded electronically slowed and amplified in strange, dissonant risings and fallings.